 Castle Tratzberg - Renaissance gem among Austria’s castles

-Documented for the first time in the 13th century the Castle Tratzberg was used as former border stronghold against the Bavarians and as Emperor Maximilian’s I hunting lodge.
+Documented for the first time in the 13th century the Tratzberg Castle was used as former border stronghold against the Bavarians and as Emperor Maximilian’s I hunting lodge.
 In the late 15th century the former fortress was destroyed by fire.

 The Emperor did not rebuild Tratzberg but exchanged the ruin for a castle of the Taenzels, wealthy owners of a silver mine.
 They had built the first late Gothic part of today’s Castle Tratzberg in 1500, in a particularly magnificent way, with artful ornaments made of marble, wood and iron.

 In 1554, Georg Knight of Ilsung, a wealthy merchant from Augsburg, acquired the castle, expanded and changed Tratzberg according to the spirit of the Renaissance age.
-Proof of those changes is the splendidly painted courtyard and exquisite Renaissance parlours.
+Proof of those changes are the splendidly painted courtyard and exquisite Renaissance parlours.

 In 1590 Tratzberg came into the possession of the Fuggers, a well-known and wealthy family of merchants, who expanded the castle even further.
 Most of the now conserved inventory is from this time.